IBM/cloud-operators/README.md

 [Back to top](#ibm-cloud-operator)

 ### Account context in operator secret and configmap
 The IBM Cloud Operator needs an account context, which indicates the API key and the details of the IBM Cloud account to be used for creating services.
-The API key is stored in a `secret-ibm-cloud-operator` secret that is created when the IBM Cloud Operator is installed.
-Account details such as the account ID, Cloud Foundry org and space, resource group, and region are stored in a `config-ibm-cloud-operator` configmap.
+The API key is stored in a `ibmcloud-operator-secret` secret that is created when the IBM Cloud Operator is installed.
+Account details such as the account ID, Cloud Foundry org and space, resource group, and region are stored in a `ibmcloud-operator-defaults` configmap.

 When you create an IBM Cloud Operator service or binding resource, the operator checks the namespace that you create the resource in for the secret and configmap.
 If the the operator does not find the secret and configmap, it checks its own namespace for a configmap that points to a [management namespace](#setting-up-a-management-namespace).
-Then, the operator checks the management namespace for `<namespace>-secret-ibm-cloud-operator` secrets and `<namespace>-config-ibm-cloud-operator` configmaps.
-If no management namespace exists, the operator checks the `default` namespace for the `secret-ibm-cloud-operator` secret and `config-ibm-cloud-operator` configmap.
+Then, the operator checks the management namespace for `<namespace>-ibmcloud-operator-secret` secrets and `<namespace>-ibmcloud-operator-defaults` configmaps.
+If no management namespace exists, the operator checks the `default` namespace for the `ibmcloud-operator-secret` secret and `ibmcloud-operator-defaults` configmap.

 You can override the account context in the `Service` configuration file with the `context` field, as described in the following table.
 You might override the account context if you want to use a different IBM Cloud account to provision a service, but do not want to create separate secrets and configmaps for different namespaces.